 Several of the recipes were fun but I am most excited about two discoveries: vegan Nigiri (Nigiri is the kind where there’s a hunk of “fish” on top of a ball of rice wrapped with a thin strip of nori, like on the left and right below)

 And vegan California roll!
-CA roll was definitely my favorite type of sushi, and I know it’s pretty popular amongst a lot of people who can’t quite work themselves up to whole hunks of raw fish, so I definitely missed it once I stopped eating fish.
+CA roll was definitely my favorite type of sushi, and I know it’s pretty popular among people who can’t quite work themselves up to whole hunks of raw fish, so I definitely missed it once I stopped eating fish.
 For those of you who are unfamiliar, it’s usually made of a piece of imitation crab (and “imitation” does not mean it’s fake meat, it just means it’s whitefish pretending to be crab), a piece of avocado, and sometimes a bit of cucumber wrapped in a roll of rice and sushi seaweed (nori).

 There’s actually two kinds of CA roll I’ve run across – the kind with a hunk of solid imitation crab or whitefish, and the kind with a sort of “crab salad” mixture of imitation crab and mayonnaise.
 For this experiment, I went with the mixture style because it seemed easier to figure out, but now that I’m on the homemade sushi train I’ll totally try to figure out the solid version sometime as well.
 Any suggestions would be appreciated!

-Now that I’ve given you a dissertation on California Roll (can you tell I missed it?) let’s get to the recipes!
+Now that I’ve given you a dissertation on California Roll (can you tell I missed it?), let’s get to the recipes!
 As shown in the photo below, I created five different flavors (this time…this is only the beginning, bwa-ha-ha!) and they are:

 From the top: Teriyaki Tofu Nigiri on the left, Mushroom Nigiri on the right (I love how much this one looks like squid or octopus or something…without being all, you know, gross), then Teriyaki Tofu and Red Pepper Roll on the left and right, then Roasted Red Pepper Nigiri on the left, Roasted Yellow Pepper Nigiri on the right.
 The bottom four are all California Roll.
 The stuff in the little bowls is gluten-free soy sauce, ginger, and wasabi paste.